Judgment enforcement - time for change

 • The restriction is due to a judgment made in the case of Forward Trust Plc v Whymark (1990)

-• The enactment of The High Court and County Courts Jurisdiction Order 1991 which prevents HCEOs from enforcing Consumer Credit Act regulated judgments
+• The enactment of the High Court and County Courts Jurisdiction Order 1991 which prevents HCEOs from enforcing Consumer Credit Act regulated judgments

 • An amendment to the jurisdiction order was brought about following the case regarding interest on interest of a regulated judgment.